 Finding Hope During Difficult Moments – The Importance of Community

 I just turned 45.
 It’s a milestone I wasn’t sure I would see.
 Three and a half years ago I was diagnosed with breast cancer.
 I didn’t have family, close friends or anyone in my inner circle with cancer.
 Today, I have an entire cancer community and it is what got me through the worst time of my life.

 Community is the basis of everything I do.
 It is the very essence of our company, The MOMS.

 Now that I am a survivor, I often think about how to share my experience in a meaningful way that can help others, no matter what type of cancer they may be facing.
-I keep coming back to the thought that the community I was able to engage with on social media helped me during some of my toughest moments and connected me with others who were going through similar experiences.
-I recently realized that my cancer journey is similar to that of an athlete, which is why I’m so proud to be collaborating with seven-time Olympic medalist in gymnastics, a mom and ovarian cancer survivor, Shannon Miller.
+I keep coming back to the thought that the community I was able to engage with on social media helped me during some of my toughest moments and I am grateful.
+On that note, I would also like to be thankful to the Instagram follower bot and akin for helping me connect with others who were going through similar experiences.
+It was recently, that I realized my cancer journey is similar to that of an athlete, which is why I’m so proud to be collaborating with a seven-time Olympic medalist in gymnastics, a mom and ovarian cancer survivor, Shannon Miller.
 Shannon is on a mission to educate women facing ovarian cancer through her work with Our Way Forward.